Joba Chamberlain: Early life

 Chamberlain was born Justin Louis Heath on September 23, 1985.
 He grew up in Lincoln, Nebraska.
 Chamberlain's parents, Harlan Chamberlain and Jackie Standley, were never married and split up when Joba was 18 months old.
 Some sources say that Harlan Chamberlain obtained full custody of Joba when he was three years old, but Standley claims that Joba lived with her most of the time until he was 10 when she had his surname legally changed from Heath, her maiden name, to Chamberlain.
 Standley began abusing drugs when Joba was 4 or 5 and says that she and Joba speak to each other only rarely.

 Chamberlain's father was born on the Winnebago Indian Reservation, but had to leave to be treated for polio.
 Chamberlain still has family living on Native American reservations.
 As of 2014, he was one of only three active non-Hispanic Native American players in Major League Baseball, with the others being Kyle Lohse of the Milwaukee Brewers and Jacoby Ellsbury of the New York Yankees.

-When Chamberlain (then Justin) was a little boy, his two-year-old cousin was unable to pronounce her brother (Chamberlain's other cousin) Joshua's name correctly, pronouncing it as Joba instead, which became Chamberlain's nickname over time.
+When Chamberlain was a little boy, his two-year-old cousin was unable to pronounce her brother (Chamberlain's other cousin) Joshua's name correctly, pronouncing it as Joba instead, which became Chamberlain's nickname over time.

 Chamberlain served as a ball boy and bat boy for Lincoln Northeast High School's state championship baseball team, and eventually graduated from Northeast.
 He did not jump straight to college; to help pay the bills, Joba briefly worked for the city of Lincoln's maintenance department.

 Amateur baseball career

 High school

+At Lincoln Northeast High School, he garnered second-team Super State honors from the Lincoln Journal Star, going 3–2 with a 3.35 ERA, as he struck out 29 in 31.1 innings as a senior.

-Chamberlain played American Legion Baseball over the summer of 2004 for Coach Steve Eckman, going 4–4 with a 1.36 earned run average (ERA), as he struck out 137 hitters and walked only 21 en route to all-state honors.
+He played American Legion Baseball over the summer of 2004, going 4–4 with a 1.36 earned run average (ERA), 137 strikeouts, and 21 walks en route to all-state honors.
 He recorded 21 strikeouts over 12 shutout innings in a matchup against future fellow Nebraska star Johnny Dorn's team, a 15-inning game won by Grand Island, 1–0.
-He also hit .505 with 11 homers, 11 doubles and 37 RBI as a two-way performer.
-At Lincoln Northeast High School for coaches Bill Fagler and Doug Kaltenberger he garnered second-team Super State honors from the Lincoln Journal Star, going 3–2 with a 3.35 ERA, as he struck out 29 in 31.1 innings as a senior.
+Chamberlain also hit .505 with 11 homers, 11 doubles and 37 RBI.